How to Pick Stocks: Fundamentals vs. Technicals

 Simplify your stock selection

-Stock selection doesn’t have to be difficult, but you do need to be flexible.
-Look for markets that are moving but also be willing not to trade.
+Stock selection doesn't have to be difficult, but you do need to be flexible.
+Look for markets that are moving but also be willing to hold off on a trade if the indicators aren't conveying a compelling setup.
 Consider going short as well as long.
 Finally, and perhaps most importantly, you need to be disciplined.
-Don’t let the inevitable bad trades turn into a disaster.
+Don't let the inevitable bad trades turn into a disaster.
 Keep your losses small and live to trade another day.